LucasHJin/obsidian-notes/6 - Full Notes/AI/PDL - Background Info.md

 _______
 # PDL - Background Info

-**Why deep learning?**
+**What is deep learning?**
-- Can do image generation
-- *Pathways Language Model (PaLM):* Can take any english question and make an answer + explain thinking
+- Specialty within machine learning that uses neural networks with multiple layers (i.e. image classificationw)

 **Modern vs Old Machine Learning:**
 - You no longer need to build features → [[AI explained|Neural networks]] can learn/build the features themselves